chandrakananandi/gayatri-marlin/README.md

 # gayatri-marlin
-Edits to Marlin to Allow Simultaneous Infill With Two Extruders
+Edits to Marlin to allow simultaneous infill with two extruders